Category Archives: SQL Server

 Backing up SSAS – Yes or No?

 A question came up recently about how to back up SSAS.
 The vast majority of my clients do not back up SSAS.
 This isn’t appropropriate for all deployments, though.
-Here’s the thread: This runs contrary to customary SQL server practice, … Continue reading
+Here’s the thread: This runs contrary to customary SQL server practice, but : You may want to evaluate whether you back up the SSAS servers at… Continue reading Backing up SSAS – Yes or No?

 Microsoft on SSAS and BI Vision Roadmap